Major League Baseball Drops Marijuana, Adds Opioids, Cocaine To 'Drugs Of Abuse' List

 Discussing the new policy Thursday, MLB Commissioner Rob Manfred called Skaggs' death devastating.

-""I think you saw it in terms of the reaction following that terrible event," Manfred said.
+"I think you saw it in terms of the reaction following that terrible event," Manfred said.
 "I think that it was a motivating factor in the commissioner's office and the MLBPA getting together and addressing in the context of our industry what is really a societal problem in terms of opioids."

 Paolo Zialcita is an intern on NPR's News Desk.